mvolkmann/blog/src/swift.md

 | ------------- | ---------------------- |
 | `description` | text "true" or "false" |

-`Bool` static methods include, but are not limited to the following:
+`Bool` type methods include, but are not limited to the following:

 | Method     | Description                        |
 | ---------- | ---------------------------------- |